 This zucchini ravioli with ground turkey (you can also make zucchini ravioli with chicken if you prefer) is a lightened-up version of a classic Italian comfort food.

-By replacing the flour pasta dough with thinly sliced zucchini strips, zucchini ravioli calories are much lower than in traditional pasta.
+By replacing the flour pasta dough with thinly sliced zucchini strips, zucchini ravioli calories (and Zucchini Lasagna calories) are much lower than in traditional pasta.

 Yet the familiar Italian flavors of oregano, pepper, and garlic—plus creamy, classic ricotta filling—maintain the tasty illusion.

 Using Vegetables to Create Healthy Italian Comfort Flavors

 Seasonal vegetables are a magical vehicle for making over Italian classics, like these Italian Stuffed Peppers do.